JorgeLGonzalez/dungeon_crawl_p2p/src/hud/tooltips/README.md

 2. If the mouse position is unavailable, we also hide the tooltip (if visible)
 3. If the tooltip is visible and the mouse is still on it, we do NOT toggle.

-Finally, if we get through all that, then check if the mouse is over any entity that supports a tooltip and show the tooltip.
+Finally, if we get through all that, we then check if the mouse is over any entity that supports a tooltip and show the tooltip.
 If none are found, we hide the tooltip if it is visible.

 ### Coordinate Systems

 We need to deal with 3 coordinate systems:

 - **Game**.
 The 2D game coordinates is where the tooltip-able and player entities live and where we use the `PlayerCamera`.
-The origin here is in the center and the scale may differ.
+The origin here is in the center and the scale may differ based on player-controlled zoom level.
 - **Screen**.
-The mouse cursor coordinates are unrelated to the `PlayerCamera`'s scale and have an origin at the top left.
+The mouse cursor screen or viewport coordinates are unrelated to the `PlayerCamera`'s scale and have an origin at the top left.
 - **HUD**.
 The HUD coordinates are based on the `HudCamera`, which is also independent of the `PlayerCamera` and I think the origin is at the bottom left.

+So to check mouse position, we convert screen coordinates to game coordinates.
+And to display the tooltip, we convert from game coordinates to HUD UI coordinates.

 ### on_zoom